rdc-goa/RMS-GOA/INCENTIVE_POLICY.md

-# Research Incentive Policy - Calculation Logic.
+# Research Incentive Policy - Calculation Logic

 This document outlines the specific calculation logic and rules applied by the R&D Portal when determining the incentive amount for various research claims.